japila-books/apache-spark-internals/docs/webui/configuration-properties.md

 |
 | Defines the URL to use in `ALLOW-FROM` in `X-Frame-Options` header (as described in http://tools.ietf.org/html/rfc7034).

-Used exclusively when `JettyUtils` is requested to link:spark-webui-JettyUtils.adoc#createServlet[create an HttpServlet].
+Used exclusively when `JettyUtils` is requested to spark-webui-JettyUtils.md#createServlet[create an HttpServlet].

 | [[spark.ui.consoleProgress.update.interval]] `spark.ui.consoleProgress.update.interval`
 | `200` (ms)